 7 Beams

 Beams are structural members that support loads along their length.
-Typically, these loads are perpendicular to the axis of the beam and cause only shear and bending moments.
+Typically these loads are perpendicular to the axis of the beam and cause only shear and bending moments.
 Figure 7.1 shows some examples.

-As we found in previous chapters, internal forces and moments are crucial to calculating stresses and deflections.
+As evident in previous chapters, internal forces and moments are crucial to calculating stresses and deflections.
 The same is true for finding stresses and deflections in beams.
 Due to the nature of the loadings and constraints of beams, finding internal forces requires new methods in statics.
 This chapter describes these methods for finding a beam’s internal shear force and bending moments.

 For the purposes of this book, the shear is positive when the external forces shear off as depicted in Figure 7.2.
 Another way to think about it is that a positive shear is when the internal shear forces cause a clockwise rotation of the beam segment.